-In areas with large slopes the resulting temperature differences are influenced by slope irradiance.
-At 13 UTC 20 September (Figure 9a) the solar height is at its maximum, and the difference between the reference and the modified run are smaller.
-Evidently east-northeast of Hakaskallen, an area oriented away from the sun, it is cooler.
-On the west-southwest side there is warmer.
-NE of Hakaskallen $\cos \theta$ (Eq.
-4) is negative (replaced by zero in Eq.
-3), and diffuse shortwave radiation is main contribution to the surface energy budget.
-I.e there is no direct SW radiation int this area.
+$\cos \theta$ (equation (4)) is negative (replaced by zero in equation (3)), and diffuse shortwave radiation is main contribution to the surface energy budget.
+I.e there is no direct SW radiation in this area.
 The warming on the west-southwest side is caused by a positive contribution from $\cos \theta$ and the direct SW radiation.
 Similar patterns can be seen over the whole domain, enhancing the effect in steeper areas.

-The temperature differences at 09 UTC are shown in Figure 9b.
+[36] The temperature differences at 09 UTC are shown in Figure 9b.
 The solar height is now lower, and relative temperature differences are larger than around noon.
 This cross-valley temperature difference ranges up to 1.5 degree.
 The largest difference between the modified and the reference run is seen on the shadow side of the valley, mainly caused by large terrain-gradients.
 A cross-section (indicated as a line on Figure 9b), showing the temperature difference between the modified and reference run, is illustrated on Figure 10.
 The temperature difference is about 1.5 K across the valley.
 The additional heating of the valley side gives rising motion in contrast the subsidence on the other side.
 This illustrates that the changed SW parameterization alters the local wind circulations.